Best Health Insurance for Seniors & Retirees (2026 Plan Year)

 1. 1

-You can join your working spouse's employer health plan if they have coverage.
-Premiums will increase when you add yourself, but this option provides comprehensive benefits.
+Join your working spouse's employer health plan if they have coverage.
+Premiums increase when you add yourself, but you get comprehensive benefits.
 Contact their HR department to understand costs and enrollment deadlines.
 Coverage remains active as long as your spouse stays employed with benefits.

 2. 2